Amrita Chattopadhyay

-Amrita Chattopadhayay is a Bengali film actress.
+Amrita Chattopadhayay is an Indian film and television actress.
 Her debut film was Buddhadeb Dasgupta's Anwar ka Ajab Kissa After that, she acted in a number of Bengali, Hindi, and multilingual films.

 Early life and education

 Amrita did her schooling at Patha Bhavan Kolkata.
 She graduated from St. Xaviers in sociology (with honours) and did her post-graduation studies at Jadavpur University, scoring first class marks in both cases.